 Thirsk CP School is committed to ensuring the welfare and safety of all children in school.
-All North Yorkshire schools, including Thirsk CP School, follow the North Yorkshire Safeguarding Children Board procedures.
+All North Yorkshire schools, including Thirsk CP School, follow the North Yorkshire Safeguarding Children Partnership procedures.
 The school will, in most circumstances, endeavour to discuss all concerns with parents about their child/ren.
 However, there may be exceptional circumstances when the school will discuss concerns with Social Care and/or the Police without parental knowledge (in accordance with Child Protection procedures).
 The school will, of course, always aim to maintain a positive relationship with all parents.
-The school's child protection policy is available publicly on the school website, paper copies can be provided on request.
+The school's child protection policy is available publicly on the school website.